Namangupta123/SQL_Query_generator/Readme.md

 # SQL Query Generator

 The `main.py` script in this project is a powerful tool for generating SQL queries from a given database schema and a user's question.
-It effectively utilizes the `langchain_community`, `langchain_core`, and `replicate` libraries to create a sophisticated language model.
+It effectively utilizes the `langchain_community`, `langchain_core`, and `Cohere` libraries to create a sophisticated language model.
 This model can accurately interpret the provided schema and question, and generate the corresponding SQL query with high precision.
 The script is designed to be user-friendly, prompting users for necessary inputs and seamlessly integrating with the environment variables for secure API token management.

 ## Requirements